kiberStender/fpPHP/README.md

 }
 ```

 The first example is way much simpler.
-Just ensur to finish with as_ when you want to select something from the Database.
+Just ensure to finish with as_ when you want to select something from the Database.
 Now if you want to insert, delete or update any row, this lib has the executeUpdate that do the same, return a function with PDO as only parameter, but when applied it returns the number of the rows affected by the query.

 ```php
 function dbInsertSample(){